 - Easy Care

 Cordyline Red Star prefers dry summer conditions and low humidity.
-In the hotter inland gardens, some shade protection might be necessary.
+In the hotter inland gardens, some partial shade protection might be necessary.

 When planting in containers, to accommodate the plant’s long tap root, it is advisable to use a deep container.
 If growing indoors place “Red Star” next to the brightest window.